Chev550/service8/_posts/updates/2017-06-06-call-for-nomination.markdown

 - Assign credits to each team based on their performance relative to the contest criteria;
 - Attend award ceremony upon availability to present prize to winners.

 Each team can nominate up to `two` jury candidates, who shall be in different contest groups.
 All nominees will be posted on Team Service Center >> Competition >> [Juries]({{ site.baseurl }}/pages/competition/juries.html).
 Please feel free to vote for your favorite ones.
-Final juries will be determined by the Organizing Committee based on nominees' qulification, availability, popularity, and by leveraging field, nationality, gender, etc. Each contest will have `five` juries on panel.
+Final juries will be determined by the Organizing Committee based on nominees' qulification, availability, popularity; and by leveraging field, nationality, gender, etc. Each contest will have `five` juries on panel.

 If you are interested in nominating a candidate, please fill out and submit the application form [here]({{ site.baseurl }}/pages/competition/juries.html).
 The nomination process will be closed on `30 Jul 2017`.